cfsengineering/CEASIOMpy/doc/source/user_guide/modules/CLCalculator/index.rst

    q = \frac{1}{2} \cdot \gamma \cdot P_s \cdot M^2

-and we know the lift force must be compensate the weight of the aircraft (time the load factor), so :math:`L=M \cdot g \cdot LF`.
+and we know the lift force must compensate the weight of the aircraft (times the load factor), so :math:`L=M \cdot g \cdot LF`.
 With the first equation, we obtain:

 .. math::